flynn/flynn/source/docs/contributing.html.md

     this project or the open source license(s) involved.
 ```

-To accept the DCO, simply add this line to each commit message with your name, email address (`git commit -s` will do this for you):
+To accept the DCO, simply add this line to each commit message with your name and email address (`git commit -s` will do this for you):

 ```text
 Signed-off-by: John Doe <john@example.com>